 Émile was initially part of the 1st Depot Battalion, 1st Central Ontario Regiment.
 What I have been able to find out so far is that it was authorized by General Order 89 of September 1 1917 (see below) and by General Order 57 of 15 April 1918.
 They were to reinforce the 4th, 19th, 123rd and 208th Battalions through the 3rd Canadian Reserve Battalion.
 They were commanded by Lieutenant-Colonel B. H. Belson.

-His military records are quite scant to be honest and contain only about 15 documents in total.
-So I’m not able to get a really good idea of what he did in The Great War or even where he was posted, not even his position is noted in his records!
+His military records are quite scant to be honest and contain only about 15 pages in total.
+So, I’m not able to get a really good idea of what he did in The Great War.
 All I know thus far is that on August 20 1918 he TOS (took on strength) at Bramshott Military Camp.

-I don’t have his regiment’s war diaries and mobilization accounts – I will have to request them in person, but I believe I have found the reference to them and can find them at the Canadian National Archives when I go to Ottawa later this month.
+I don’t have his regiment’s war diaries and mobilization accounts, I will have to request them in person, but, I believe I have found the reference to them and can find them at the Canadian National Archives when I go to Ottawa later this month.
 However, there’s a snag – I see from his personal file that he’s noted under 3 separate regiments – 1st Depot Battalion, 1st Central Regiment, then the 1st Depot Battalion, 2nd Quebec Regiment and 1st Depot Battalion 10th Canadian Reserve Battalion.
-But, I cannot decipher when he was SOS from one and TOS with another.
+But, I cannot decipher when he was SOS from one and TOS (took on strength) with another.
 This is important for tracking his movement in the war diaries.